 At this point, you're probably wondering what other online games are out there which are similar to NationStates.
-Here are some great alternatives.
+Here are some great alternatives; all of these will appeal to gamers who enjoy planning-style games.

 I personally found that eRepublik is a smooth transition from NationStates, even though they are different in several ways.
 First of all, you join a country of your choice, you don't create one.
 In eRepublik war is a focus of the game, but with a difference: you don't die (whew!)
 Instead you send unmanned vehicles to do battle for you.
 There's no need for battle strategy; you simply choose whether to deploy on the ground or via air and the system figures everything out for you and does it for you.
 If you prefer you can use specific weapons but if you want to keep it simple you can just use the defaults provided.
 Although it is possible to play without involving yourself in wars, it's harder to progress that way.
 This is because you're rewarded more heavily for involving yourself in wars than for a purely economic strategy. eRepublik gently guides you in to what to do so you're never lost.
 It doesn't take up much time at all to play because there are typically only a certain number of actions that can be completed in a specific timeframe, making it a fun and no-pressure game to play for the busy person.
 The game is available in your choice of almost all languages.

-I found that interactions with other players are positive and supportive, so I love that it has a good community.
+I found that interactions with other players are positive and supportive in eRepublik, so I love that it has a good community.
 Of course, you can still play while ignoring everyone else if you prefer not to interact with anyone.
 I would recommend eRepublik as the best game to try after NationStates.

 BitNations is a nation simulation game where you're in charge of your own nation.
 You can form your government, wage war, and plenty more.
 Your decisions affect your population and your level of political power.
 There's a Discord chat available for it too.